 How to Use This as a Tool

 You can download the handout and, by yourself or with your group, map out how people understand the issue you’re working on within each of these axes.
 Some may be harder than others, but brainstorm and see what you come up with.
-There may be conflicting and counterintuitive more stories at play.
+There may be conflicting and counterintuitive stories at play.
 Then find where there places where the moral narratives might be more widely shared and so could be emphasized in your campaign, or a place where there might be room to shift.

-There are nuances at play here we delve into in our trainings.
+This is one example and there are nuances at play here we delve into in our trainings.
 If you want to know more about how to use these axes on your own projects, and how we use them in combination with exercises to help create effective campaigns, get in touch.

 If this is useful to you, please donate a few dollars